|Accelerator and Beam Physics Section

 Results from In-house developed computer codes for (i) design of electron catcher in the accumulator ring (left) and (ii) multipacting studies in elliptic superconducting cavities (right)

-ABPS has also started working on the influence of material parameters on the electromagnetic performance of superconducting cavities.
-The outcome of studies show that the low purity niobium can also be used to make the superconducting cavites.
+Interesting studies have been carried out to understand the influence of material parameters on the electromagnetic performance of superconducting cavities, to explore if the low purity niobium can also be used to make the superconducting cavities.